RobertoPrevato/Wetriz/README.md

 | <kbd>🠄 Arw</kbd> | Move left    |
 | <kbd>Space</kbd> | Smash down   |
 | <kbd>ESC</kbd>   | Toggle pause |

+## How to test locally

+Clone the repository and either open `index.html` directly in a browser, or start a local HTTP server to serve the files from the root folder of the repository.
+For example, using Python 3 `python -m http.server 44777`.

 ## Disclaimer 1: this is ancient code! 🦖
 The code I share in this repository is old: if I had to write it today, I would